 - Grab a decent size amount of pomade with your fingers, and warm it up in the palms of your hands.

 - Work the pomade through your hair with your fingers.
-Start with the sides then the top.
-The front portion of your hair will require the most product as you will need the added strength to hold up this hairstyle.
+Start with the sides, then the top.
+The front portion of your hair will require the most hair product as you will need the added strength to hold up this hairstyle.

 - Comb your hair to get the product to the roots and create a better hold.

-- Brush the front part of your hair up to spread the pomade through your hair.
+- Brush the front part of your hair up to spread the pomade through.
 With one hand holding the comb, brush the front of your hair up and into your free hand.
-Your free hand will act as a guide for your hair to fold over and to also serve as a limit to how high the front will go.
+Your free hand will act as a guide for your hair to fold over and also serve as a limit to how high the front will go.

 - Finally, comb your hair up, and pat it down.
-Finish with a hairspray for extra hold.
+Finish with hairspray for extra hold.